 *Applications will be reviewed on a rolling-basis.

-Mentor: The mentors for this opportunity are Dr. Wendell R. Haag, Research Fisheries Biologist, USFS ([email protected]) and Dr. Steven Price at UK ([email protected]).
+Mentor(s): The mentor for this opportunity is Troy Querec ([email protected]).
 If you have questions about the nature of the research please contact the mentor(s).

-Anticipated Appointment Start Date: Fall or Winter 2021.
-Start date is flexible and negotiable, and will depend on a variety of factors.
+Anticipated Appointment Start Date: June 2022.
+Start date is flexible and will depend on a variety of factors.

 Level of Participation: The appointment is full-time.